jdugan6240/kak-bundle/README.md

 After this is done, the registered plugins can be installed with the `bundle-install` command.

 Plugins may receive updates after being installed.
-Use the `bundle-update` command to update all installed plugins, or pass specific plugin folders (under `bundle_path`) as arguments to update selectively
+Use the `bundle-update` command to update all installed plugins, or pass specific plugin folders (under `bundle_path`) as arguments to update selectively:
 ```
 bundle-update                        # update all plugins
 bundle-update kak-lsp kakoune-extra  # update individual plugins